Dmunozcode/task-manager-api/README.md

 # Task Manager API

-Task Manager API is a basic REST API built with Java and Spring Boot.
+Task Manager API is a REST API built with Java and Spring Boot to manage tasks.

-It allows users to create, read, update, complete, and delete tasks using HTTP endpoints.
-This project is part of my backend learning path and focuses on understanding the fundamentals of REST APIs, controllers, request bodies, path variables, and basic in-memory data handling.
+The project allows users to create, list, search, update, complete, and delete tasks through HTTP endpoints.
+It also includes basic validation, error handling, a service layer, and unit tests with JUnit.

 ## Tech Stack

 - Java 21
 - Spring Boot
 - Maven
+- JUnit 5
 - Postman

 ## Features